Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

-Get Tickets to a Show
+Finding Tickets to a Show

 You can’t see a show at Red Rocks without tickets.
-With the popularity of the venue, it is becoming increasingly harder to get tickets, however, there are ways to optimize your chances.
-Sign up for artist, AEG, and Ticketmaster presales to get early access to tickets.
-You can also sign up for the Red Rocks concert alerts to get notified about upcoming shows and presale codes.
+With the popularity of the venue, it is becoming increasingly harder to get tickets, however, there are ways to increase your chances.
+The best way to get tickets is through the presale, before they are on sale to the general public:

 Where to Stay